-Another significant reason why many newlyweds will consider purchasing a life insurance policy is that it is by far the easiest way to create an “instant asset” that can be passed on to your loved one when you die.
+Another significant reason why many newlyweds consider purchasing a life insurance policy is that it is the easiest way to create an “instant asset” that can be passed on to your loved one when you die.

-You see, unlike any other “asset” that may take time to increase in value or require large amounts of investment capital to acquire, life insurance allows one to acquire a massive amount of money for a relatively small price (assuming that you would be able to qualify).
+Unlike any other asset that may take time to increase in value or require large amounts of investment capital to acquire, life insurance allows one to acquire a significant amount of money for a relatively small price (assuming that you would be able to qualify).